-There are two ways to detect fraudulent documents.
+There are two ways to detect documentation fraud.
 You can either manually compare them to original documents or use AI-powered technology to do it for you.
 The former is tedious and leaves room for human error.

-Here's a look at a few steps your fraud document detection process should include::
+Here's a handful of steps your fraud document detection process should include:

 If you're serious about detecting and preventing fraud in 2022, then you need a mix of technology and human expertise.